Characters: Sailor Moon Others

 - Fiery Redhead: Subverted, she's more of The Cutie, though she did have two or three moments.

 - Hair Decorations: Her green hairbow, especially in her school uniform.
 She sometimes changes color hairbows, depending on her wardrobe like a red hairbow as you can see a bit from the picture.

 - Heroic Bystander: In both the first series and S, trying to get the energy-sucking plant out of Nephrite despite being affected by them herself and then trying to protect Umino from a Monster of the Week which was after his Pure Heart.

 - Kansai Regional Accent: Lampshaded by her last name.
-Or Brooklyn accent in the English dub.
+It becomes a Brooklyn accent in the original English dub.